Marc Maron: Film and television

+The documentary Are We Good?, following Maron after the loss of his partner Lynn Shelton and finding his next stand-up hour, premiered at SXSW and Tribeca Film Festival in 2025.
+The film was directed by Marc's frequent collaborator, Steven Feinartz.

 Music

 In 2013, Maron played a guitar solo on the protest song and charity single "Party at the NSA" by electropop music duo Yacht.
 Inspired by the 2013 global surveillance disclosures, "Party at the NSA" critiques the state of governmental surveillance programs in the United States.
 Proceeds from the single benefit the international non-profit digital rights group Electronic Frontier Foundation.
 Previously, Maron said he was a fan of the band.

 In an interview with KCRW, Maron stated, "I have no idea why they asked me to play guitar on the track.
 I'm only good at one thing on the guitar.
 It just so happens it was exactly the thing they needed."

 Reviews for the solo were positive.
 IFC's Melissa Locker said "Marc Maron plays a mean guitar."
 Spin's Chris Martins called the guitar solo a "shredfest" as well as "angular."
 The Stranger called it "a frequency-fraying guitar solo that's better than you'd expect, although it won't make J Mascis jealous."

 Maron wrote and performed on the score for his film Sword of Trust.